Venturing Outside the Comfort Zone

 The following day, after having looked at images and watched online videos of the cute Andean viscacha, Barbara brought in a tapestry piece which had been woven on a backstrap loom in Pitumarca, Peru.
 She had just realised that the critter at the bottom of the piece was the same as the one which she was weaving into her fine backstrap band.

-Outside workshop hours, there was also lots of fun to be had.
+When not weaving, there was also lots of fun to be had.
 Yonat and I looked at experiments that the late Nora Rogers, former member of the Santa Cruz guild, had been performing on backstrap looms.
 Here is another kindred spirit and it was amazing and almost eerie to see how closely my backstrap weaving experiments have been following the path of her own carried out years before I came to be involved in this.

 And then there were various beauties to be examined created by Yonat’s own hands…from tapestries to handmade beads to Ravenstail twining.
 I saw one of this set of Ravenstail leggings finished on my last visit.
 This time I got to see the completed pair….